AlexAndradeNet/bf-skeleton-java-api-rest/README.md

 mvn clean verify -Dcucumber.options="--tags @tag"
 ```

-You can do it through the IDE opening the feature file and clicking on the play
+You can do it through the IDE by opening the feature file and clicking on the play
 button.

 ### Open the test report